jessepav/lacygoill-wiki-backup/awk/sed.md

 Contrary to Vim which can see a file  in its entirety, sed has no way of looking ahead to determine  if the second match  will be made, because  it iterates over the input lines first.
-As soon as  an input line matches  the first address, the command  is applied to *all* lines, until another line matches the second address (if any).
+As soon  as an input  line matches  the first address,  `p` is applied  to *all* lines, until another line matches the second address (if any).

 #### and the command is inside a group (`{}`) which is prefixed by another range?